-A recently opened resort on its own outlying island -- off the coast of El Nido in Palawan -- Cauayan Resort aims to attract a well-heeled crowd.
+Off the coast of El Nido in Palawan, Cauayan Resort aims to attract a well-heeled crowd.
 To reach the private island resort, travelers typically fly from Manila to El Nido, followed by a 15-minute transfer to the port and a 30-minute boat ride.

 The stylish resort offers a mix of private villas, a few scattered around a lagoon and the rest right on the beach, where baby whale sharks swim freely.

 Each of the 24 bungalows is decked out with teak wood, king-sized beds and rain showers, while the Grand Cauayan Pool Villa features two bedrooms and a private pool.
 Aside from the bamboo bungalows and some wooden steps, Cauayan Island is still an untouched tropical jungle, so expect back-to-nature experiences with insects, birds, and unexpected animal encounters.